azz/up-api-google-sheets/README.md

 You can share a sheet with someone else and they will have to use their own personal access token.
 None of your data will be shared.

-Your token will only be stored for one hour.
+Your token will only be stored for one day.
 After this time your data will be cleared and you will have to re-authenticate.

 ## Functions